 The end of the trail near the falls is rocky.
 You can climb from the trail over the rocks to the rock pools.
 Be careful though as the rocks are slippy when the waterfalls are in full flow.

-The trail is open all year round and it is well shaded so it is a perfect walk in summer.
+The trail is open all year round even in December, January, February and March.
+It is well shaded so it is a perfect walk in July and August.
 However, don’t expect to see much water in the summertime as the falls have usually dried up at this time of year.

-The waterfalls are caused by the melting snow.
+The waterfalls and fast-flowing rivers that attract visitors to go rafting are caused by the melting snow.
 This happens in springtime and the waterfalls are roaring at this time.
-In fact, you may even get wet if you walk on this trail in spring.
+In fact, you may even get wet if you walk on this trail in April, May or June.
 It is still worth the trek any time of year.
 Many people have spotted deer on the trail.